BitcoinOS-Labs/awesome-bitcoin-rust/README.md

 ### Smart Contracts
 - [RGB](https://github.com/RGB-WG) - `RGB` is a system of private & scalable client-validated smart contracts on Bitcoin & Lightning developed by LNP/BP Standards Association.

+- [BitMask](https://github.com/diba-io/bitmask-core) - BitMask is a Bitcoin-only web wallet and browser extension for accessing decentralized web applications on the Bitcoin timechain.
+It is designed to support UTXO-based smart contracting protocols such as RGB, in addition to Lightning payments.

 - [Sapio](https://github.com/sapio-lang/sapio) - A framework for creating composable multi-transaction Bitcoin Smart Contracts.

 ### Indexers